Samuel Leeds Crash Course Review

 Financial Freedom is when your Passive Income >= Your Living Expenses

-Passive Income doesn’t truly exist, therefore Financial Freedom cannot truly exist either.
+True Passive Income doesn’t exist, therefore Financial Freedom is more difficult to achieve.

 House Prices ‘Double every 10 years’, according to Samuel

 Samuel then began to tell us how house prices doubled every 10 years on average in the UK and that ‘all regions follow London’.
 Now, whilst this is broadly true of the rest of the country, over the last 10 years in our own region (North East England) it isn’t true at all.

 I know Samuel is trying to say that property is better than the Stock Market to invest your money in, but for us what he was saying was only true over the last 20 years.
 However, we play along.